aadarshram/LightSoundSync/Part1/README.md

 ## Building blocks

+### PWM Modulator
+The PWM modulator is used to convert a control Voltage Vctrl to a PWM signal by comparing with a fixed frequency ramp signal.
+The duty cycle can easily be varied by varying Vctrl.
+D = Vctrl / Vm (to be adjusted for dc offset)

 ### Low pass filter
 We use an LC low pass filter.
+Why 2nd order?
+We desire as pure DC output as possible.
+So faster roll-off.
 We need a very low loss low pass filter so that we can still deliver high load current.
 Ideal low pass filter is the best choice for DC-DC converter.

 When there is a series resistance of inductor and/or an external load resistance, things change.
 The series resistance is proportional to the damping factor.
 The load resistance is inversely proportional.
 Suppose, the load has high impedence, this implies poor cutoff in the filter.